markfinger/python-webpack/README.md

 ### CONFIG_DIRS

-A list of paths that will be used to resolve relative paths to config files.
+A list of directories that will be used to resolve relative paths to config files.

 Default: `None`